kaustubhhhh7/FRA-PORTAL/README.md

 4. Deploy

 ### Firebase Hosting
+### Nginx Reverse Proxy (Optional)
+If you want to proxy the backend through Nginx:
+1. Go to `FRA/nginx`
+2. Start with Docker Compose or the provided scripts
+3. Frontend continues on port 8080, API proxied at `/api/*`
 1. Install Firebase CLI
 2. Run `firebase init hosting`
 3. Build and deploy with `firebase deploy`